 Organic Basics has a reputation for making comfortable, sustainable, and budget-friendly clothing.

 The brand only uses renewable, biodegradable natural materials to make the most eco-friendly activewear and yoga wear.
-You can get bras made of organic cotton and tank tops made of TENCEL (responsibly sourced wood pulp) and other organic materials.
+You can get bras made of organic cotton, tank tops made of TENCEL (responsibly sourced wood pulp), and other organic materials.
 Their yoga shorts also come in recycled materials like recycled nylon.
 You can find yoga clothes in sizes ranging from XS-XL.

 The brand also works with certified factory partners to make their yoga apparel which pays living wages.
 They ensure safe working conditions throughout their supply chain.
 They also donate a portion of their profit to organizations that address environmental issues.